How Environment Influences Child Personality

 It is this foundation of security and love that allows children to develop daringness.
 Knowing that failure is an option and that they have a loving family behind them, no matter what, helps them become daring and courageous.

 A happy home creates happy children.
+It's actually one of environmental influences on child personality.
 It may sound simple, but the details you need to be aware of are many.
 The home environment should be someplace bright, with lots of room and filled with happiness.
 Also, open spaces have been found to promote physical health.
 Better yet, incorporate outdoor play, or play in the garden or back yard, in your child’s daily routine.
 It all comes together to create a safe space where your children can learn and experiment.
 Your home is key to developing resilience in your children.

 How to build resilience at home: